 FHSU is located in Hays, the largest city in northwest Kansas.
 Hays began as a wild frontier town and has grown into a progressive community of more than 20,000 people.
 The old and new blend beautifully to form a city that is small enough to be comfortable yet large enough to provide abundant cultural, commercial and entertainment opportunities.

-The university sits on a campus of 4,160 acres of land that once was part of the historic Fort Hays frontier military post, and it recently expanded to include the relocated Sternberg Museum of Natural History on a site adjacent to Interstate 70 in northeast Hays.
+The university sits on a campus of 4,160 acres of land that once was part of the historic Fort Hays frontier military post, and expanded to include the relocated Sternberg Museum of Natural History on a site adjacent to Interstate 70 in northeast Hays.
 Big Creek, with its shady, grassy banks, meanders through the main campus, providing a tranquil learning atmosphere and serving as a natural laboratory for students in the biological sciences.
 With its stately limestone buildings and profuse flowers, trees and shrubs, our campus has often been called the prettiest in Kansas.

 FHSU is academically superior to many comparable universities, offers students an electronic learning and living environment, and is richly endowed by heritage and tradition.
 Students come to our university for a multitude of reasons, but surveys show that their overwhelming reason is “the university’s reputation for academic excellence and its caring faculty.”